pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

 ## Language specific styles and principles:

-Although the previous principles apply to most of the programming languages you will encounter, each language follows its own specific conventions.
+Although the previous principles apply to most of the programming languages you will encounter, each language follows its own peculiar conventions.
 Style conventions are not the result of a pure aestethic choice, but they aim at specific practical goals, such as increasing readibility and reducing the chance to produce bugs.

-The main languages used in cognitive neuroscience research are Python, Matlab and R. You might have encountered or will encounter, of course, other languages, but these three are the most used by the community.

-**Styles and conventions of each language:**
+**Styles and conventions of the major languages used in cognitive neuroscience:**
-As a rule of thumb, you do not need to memorize all the language conventions, but it would a good starting point to read the main guidelines and to start including them immediately in your code.
+As a rule of thumb, you do not need to memorize all the language conventions, but it would be a good starting point to read the main guidelines and to start including them immediately in your code.
 With time you will be able to include more and more conventions into your code, but keep in mind that following some of them will be, at times, tedious and it might not come naturally, but stick to them and it will pay off.

 - **Python:** https://peps.python.org/pep-0008/#introduction
 - **Matlab:** https://www.mathworks.com/matlabcentral/fileexchange/45047-matlab-style-guidelines-cheat-sheet